TOWN OF PARADISE VALLEY, ARIZONA HISTORY

 In 1961, Jim Paul sold half of his interest in the Resort to Del Webb Construction Company while continuing to operate Mountain Shadows Hotel.
-In the early 1960’s, Jim Paul purchased from Alan Feeney 80 acres to the west of the Hotel and created Mountain Shadows West and Mountain Shadows Country Club.
+Then, in the early 1960’s, Jim Paul purchased 80 acres from Alan Feeney.
+This was to the west of the Hotel and created Mountain Shadows West and Mountain Shadows Country Club.
 By January 1963, Del Webb purchased the remaining half of Mountain Shadows East and all of Mountain Shadows West.
-The Resort was now known as Del Webb’s Mountain Shadows.
+As a result, The Resort was now known as Del Webb’s Mountain Shadows.

 SANCTUARY ON CAMELBACK MOUNTAIN